Loading...

 What is there to do?

-Landlords & Agents must weigh the pros and cons of joint tenancies over individual tenancies in each case, highlighting the costs, responsibilities and risks involved.
+Landlords & Agents must weigh the pros and cons of joint tenancies over individual tenancies in each case, highlighting the costs, the restrictions, the responsibilities and the risks involved.
 For example, with a property licence and the appropriate mortgage, a three-bedroom property that was initially rented to two sharers could be rented to three or four joint tenants, thus increasing the landlord's income whilst reducing the rent per capita.

 Each of the above measures can alleviate the pressure on landlords and tenants, restore the much-needed confidence in the market, and help unlock the supply of homes in Britain.